jerboa88/komodo/README.md

 Pull requests, bug reports, translations, and other kinds of contributions are greatly appreciated.
 By contributing code, you agree to license your contributions under the terms of the [LICENSE].

-### Development
+### Background
 This project is written in [TypeScript] and uses [Vite] and [vite-plugin-monkey] to bundle the code into a single file that can be installed as a userscript.

-We use [Bun] as the package manager but you can use any package manager you like.
+We use [Bun] for package management.
+You can use another package manager if you want, but you'll have to replace refererences to `bun` or `bunx` in the following places:
+- Script commands in `package.json`
+- Husky hooks in `.husky/*`
+- Workflows in `.github/workflows/*`

+We use the [Conventional Commits] specification for commit messages.
+These conventions are enforced using [Commitlint] via [Husky] pre-commit hooks.

+We also use [Commitizen], so you can use `bun commit` to commit changes using an interactive prompt instead of `git commit`.

+[Biome] is used for linting and formatting.

+[Semantic Release] is used to automate the release process.

+### Getting Started
-To work on the project locally, first clone the repository and run `npm install` to install the dependencies.
+To work on the project locally, first clone the repository and run `bun install` to install the dependencies.

-To get started, clone the repository and run `npm install` to install the dependencies.

 To build the script, run `npm run build`.
 This will create a `dist` folder with the compiled script.